Flogistix/airmethane.external-api-client/README.md

 Details for how to use the parameters, what they represent, and how to interpret the responses are below.

 ## GET external/inspections
-Retrieve inspections by user, org, site, inspection date, leak ID, or inspection ID.
-Order of parameters in the path does NOT matter.
+Retrieve inspections by org (identifier for customer), site (identifier for customer's location), inspection date range, or inspection ID.
+Order of parameters in the path does not matter.
 This endpoint is intended for AirMethane customer usage only.

+Note: usage of curly braces in examples should be excluded from the actual path when using the endpoint.

 ### Get all inspections a user has access to
 ```